Position yourself as a data-driven business leader—and your company’s data scientist—with an MS in Business Data Analytics.

 There's no better place to prepare for a field with a high demand for talent than at our program.

-The Quinlan School of Business also offers an MS in Information Systems and Analytics.
-Learn which of our analytics program best fits your needs through our analytics program comparison.
+The Quinlan School of Business also offers a Business Data Analytics graduate certificate and an MS in Information Systems and Analytics.
+Learn which of our analytics programs best fits your needs through our analytics degree program comparison.

 - Hands-on learning: Engage in hands-on learning through experiential projects with leading organizations